warunyoud/The-Apocalypse/README.md

 the adventurer has to go through different mazes filled with unknown creatures and traps!

+To play the game, clone the repository in your local directory and type lein run in terminal.
+Make sure you have Leinengen installed on your computer.
+For instructions to install leiningen go to http://leiningen.org/

 This game has been created by Shashank Bansal and Boom Dej-Udom in Clojure.
 Have fun! and let us know if you have any feedback at sbansal6@illinois.edu.